Master of Business Administration (Human Resource Management)

 Course Objective

-Apply Strategic HR & Leadership Frameworks
+Apply Advanced Business & Leadership Frameworks

 Build Evidence-Based Decision Skills